-Standard users shall minimize adverse impacts to air quality from agricultural operations.
+Standard users shall minimise adverse impacts to air quality from agricultural operations.

-Indicator 5.2.1 Air Emissions: Use of low-emission technologies when compatible with regional agricultural best management practices.
+Indicator 5.2.1 Air Emissions: Use of low-emission technologies when compatible with agricultural best management practices.

-Indicator 5.2.2 Airborne Dust Control: Application of regional agricultural best management practices to minimize airborne dust where and when it adversely affects human health and/or the environment.
+Indicator 5.2.2 Airborne Dust Control: Application of agricultural best management practices to minimise airborne dust where and when it adversely affects human health and/or the environment.

-Performance Measure 5.3 Climate-Smart Agriculture:

-Standard users shall apply the principles of climate-smart agriculture to reduce adverse impacts to the global climate and adapt to climate change.
+Performance Measure 5.3 Climate-Smart Agriculture: Standard users shall apply the principles of climate-smart agriculture and/or carbon farming to reduce adverse impacts to the global climate and adapt to climate change.

-Indicator 5.3.1 Greenhouse Gas Emissions: Application of climate-smart regional agricultural best management practices that minimize greenhouse gas emissions from agricultural operations and farmland and/or sequester greenhouse gases that contribute to climate change where appropriate.
-Examples could include, but are not limited to, application of low-emission technologies and practices that reduce use of agricultural inputs or their volatilization, increase carbon sequestration using farmland, and reduce volatilization of greenhouse gases.
+Indicator 5.3.1 Greenhouse Gas Emissions: Application of climate-smart agricultural best management practices that minimise greenhouse gas emissions from agricultural operations and farmland and/or sequester greenhouse gases that contribute to climate change where appropriate.
+Examples could include, but are not limited to, application of low-emission technologies and practices that reduce use of agricultural inputs or their volatilisation, increase soil carbon sequestration, and reduce volatilisation of greenhouse gases.

-Indicator 5.3.2 Climate Change Adaptation and Resilience:

-Application of climate-smart regional agricultural best management practices to adapt to climate change impacts and enhance farm or management unit resilience where appropriate.
+Indicator 5.3.2 Climate change Adaptation and Resilience: Application of climate-smart agricultural best management practices to adapt to climate change impacts and enhance farm or management unit resilience where appropriate.
 Examples could include, but are not limited to, use of heat-resistant crop varieties, new crop species, practices that improve soil moisture retention and soil drainage, and training on management of new crop pests.
+Indicator 5.3.3 Preparedness for Severe Climate and Weather Events: Application of climate-smart regional agricultural best management practices to prepare for and mitigate the impact of severe climate and weather events on the agricultural operation.